sofathitesh/doconce/doc/demos/manual/manual.rst

 The preprocessor will put together all the pieces so that Doconce sees a long file with the complete text.

-For reStructuredText and Sphinx documents it is a point to have separate ``.rst`` files and an index file listing the various ``.rst`` that build up the document.
+For reST and Sphinx documents it is a point to have separate ``.rst`` files and an index file listing the various ``.rst`` that build up the document.
 To generate the various ``.rst`` files one should not run Doconce on the individual ``.do.txt`` files, because then